TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-cold-to-the-bones.md

 Elydir relies on others and her magic items for her immense power.
 Alone and separated, she is still a force to be reckoned with - using manipulation and enchantment to control others.

+## Adventure hook

+The characters start their adventure awaiting a meeting with .
+They start in the elven village of Aymeluma.

+> You have been invited to

 [lonely tower]: ../chapter-lonely-tower/